Special Confidant and Advisor To NEW Firm Leaders

-Establishing strategies for sorting through a mountain of new data, so the first months are manageable.
+Establishing strategies for sorting through a mountain of new data, so your first months are manageable.

 You Can Maintain Focus by:

-Discerning your "top priorities" from a sea of contenders;
+Discerning your "top priorities" from a sea of supposedly urgent contenders;

 Clarifying key metrics to measure personal, team, and firm success;

 Delegating appropriately; and

-Demonstrating personal accountability, and holding others accountable, from the beginning.
+Demonstrating personal accountability while holding others accountable, from the beginning.

 • Monthly (face-to-face videoconferencing) feedback and goal-setting sessions.

-• Ongoing coaching by telephone, in person, or both.
+• Ongoing coaching by videoconference, telephone, or in person.

-• On-site observations - shadowing - can be included in the assessment or coaching phase.
+• On-site observations - shadowing - can be included if and when desired.

 • Review of progress towards goals.

-• After-hour telephone consultation provided during and outside office hours as required.
+• After-hour video and/or telephone consultation provided during and outside office hours as required.